jbeck018/howlerops/legal/COOKIE_POLICY.md

 **This Cookie Policy is effective as of January 1, 2025.**

-By continuing to use SQL Studio after this date, you acknowledge and agree to our use of cookies as described in this policy.
+By continuing to use Howlerops after this date, you acknowledge and agree to our use of cookies as described in this policy.